monisha-anila/YouTube-Views-/README.md

-# YouTube-Views-
+# YouTube-Views

 ## Problem Statement
-- ABC company want to target goegraphical ads based on YouTube information to decrease their Cost-to-Acquire New customer upto 10% monthly for the coming month.
+- ABC company want to target geographical ads based on YouTube information to decrease their Cost-to-Acquire New customer up to 10% monthly for the coming month.

+## Dataset
+- CSV file

 ## EDA
 - Tableau
 - Python Notebook

 ## Ideation
-- Understand the YouTube content creators channels target audience behaviour to team up with them for Ads advertising.
+- Understand the YouTube content creators’ channels target audience behaviour to team up with them for Ads advertising.
-- Define the metrics for performance (DAU,MAU,Cost-To-Acquire New customer, Satisfication score, Net promoter score) etc.
+- Define the metrics for performance (DAU,MAU,Cost-To-Acquire New customer, Satisfaction score, Net promoter score) etc.
-- Do your own home work (Understand the domain keywords like performance metrics)
+- Do your own homework (Understand the domain keywords like performance metrics)
-- Start doing Exploratory Data Analysis (EDA) using the below types (Best bulid dashboard to achieve best visiblity)
+- Start doing Exploratory Data Analysis (EDA) using the below types (Best build dashboard to achieve best visibility)
   - Deviation
   - Correlation
   - Ranking